-Each year two Iowa students have the opportunity to spend a week in Washington, D.C.
-The William Randolph Hearst Foundation pays all expenses.
-In addition, the two Iowa high school representatives each receive a $5,000 scholarship.
+Each year, two Iowa students have the opportunity to spend a week in Washington, D.C.
+The William Randolph Hearst Foundations pays all expenses.
+In addition, the two Iowa high school representatives each receive a $10,000 scholarship.

 Selection of the two Iowa high school representatives is based on the outstanding ability and demonstrated leadership qualities of elected junior and senior high school officers.

 Visit the USSYP website for general program information.

 The 62nd annual United States Senate Youth Program Washington Week is being planned to be held in person in Washington, D.C.
 March 2–9, 2024.
 Two student leaders from each state, the District of Columbia and the Department of Defense Education Activity will spend a week in Washington experiencing their national government in action.